Virtual Riemann-Roch Theorems for Almost Perfect Obstruction Theories: Background on Equivariant Geometry and Riemann--Roch

 Given a $G$-equivariant coherent sheaf $\fF$ on $X$, we say that $X$ admits a $G$-equivariant atlas for $\fF$ if there exists a $G$-equivariant \'{e}tale cover $\rho_\fF \colon U \to X$ such that $\rho_\fF^\ast \fF$ is the quotient of a $G$-equivariant locally free sheaf on $U$.
 We say in that case that $[U/G] \to [X/G]$ is an effective $\fF$-atlas for $\mM$. \end{defi}

 The following theorem is a collection of results in the literature which give conditions for the resolution property to hold on the nose or \'{e}tale locally.

-\begin{thm} \text{ } \begin{enumerate} \item \cite{ThomasonRes, Totaro} If $X$ is a scheme that admits an ample family of $G$-equivariant line bundles, then $[X/G]$ satisfies the resolution property.
-In particular, this is true when $X$ is quasi-affine. \item \cite{Totaro, Gross} A quasi-compact quasi-separated Artin stack $\mM$ is of the form $[X / \GL_N]$, where $X$ is a quasi-affine scheme, if and only if $\mM$ has affine stabilizers and satisfies the resolution property. \item \cite[Theorem~4.4]{Alper} If $X$ is an algebraic space with a $G$-action and every point of $X$ with closed $G$-orbit has reductive stabilizer, then $X$ admits an affine (as a morphism) $G$-equivariant atlas $U \to X$ and hence $[U/G] \to [X/G]$ gives an affine effective atlas for $[X/G]$.
+\begin{thm} \text{ } \begin{enumerate} \item \cite{ThomasonRes, Totaro} If $X$ is a scheme that admits an ample family of $G$-equivariant line bundles, i.e., if $X$ is the union of open affine subsets of the form $\lbrace s \neq 0 \rbrace$ where $s$ is a section of a $G$-equivariant line bundle on $X$, then $[X/G]$ satisfies the resolution property.
+In particular, this is true when $X$ is quasi-affine. \item \cite{Gross, Totaro} A quasi-compact quasi-separated Artin stack $\mM$ is of the form $[X / \GL_N]$, where $X$ is a quasi-affine scheme, if and only if $\mM$ has affine stabilizers and satisfies the resolution property. \item \cite[Theorem~4.4]{Alper} If $X$ is an algebraic space with a $G$-action and every point of $X$ with closed $G$-orbit has reductive stabilizer, then $X$ admits an affine (as a morphism) $G$-equivariant atlas $U \to X$ and hence $[U/G] \to [X/G]$ gives an affine effective atlas for $[X/G]$.
 In particular, this is true when $[X/G]$ is \DM. \item \cite[Theorem~4.21]{Alper} If $\mM$ is an Artin stack whose closed points have reductive stabilizers, then $\mM$ satisfies the resolution property \'{e}tale locally.
 In particular, any \DM stack satisfies the resolution property \'{e}tale locally. \end{enumerate} \end{thm}